anhnguyendepocen/QMSS_in_R/README.md

 Companion Package and Code for QMSS
 =======
-This repository contains the R package and code for Greg Eirich's QMSS courses at Columbia University.
+This repository contains the R package, code, and data for Greg Eirich's QMSS courses at Columbia University.
 To install the QMSS package run the following three lines of code in R while connected to the internet: